samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 | Bard, Cleric, Druid, Monk, Rogue, or Warlock | 8 + Con. modifier |
 | Sorcerer or Wizard | 6 + Con. modifier |

 The character sheet includes room to note your current Hit Points when you take damage, as well as any [Temporary Hit Points](/sources/dnd/free-rules/rules-glossary#TemporaryHitPoints) you might gain.
-There’s also space to track [Death Saving Throws](/sources/dnd/free-rules/rules-glossary#DeathSavingThrow).
+There's also space to track [Death Saving Throws](/sources/dnd/free-rules/rules-glossary#DeathSavingThrow).

-***Hit Point Dice.*** Your class’s description tells you the die type of your character’s Hit Point Dice (or Hit Dice for short); write this on your character sheet.
+***Hit Point Dice.*** Your class's description tells you the die type of your character's Hit Point Dice (or Hit Dice for short); write this on your character sheet.
 At level 1, your character has 1 Hit Die.
 You can spend Hit Dice during a Short Rest to recover Hit Points.
-Your character sheet also includes space to note how many Hit Dice you’ve spent.
+Your character sheet also includes space to note how many Hit Dice you've spent.

 ***Initiative.*** Write your Dexterity modifier in the space for Initiative on your character sheet.

 ***Armor Class.*** Without armor or a shield, your base [Armor Class](/sources/dnd/free-rules/rules-glossary#ArmorClass) is 10 plus your Dexterity modifier.
 If your starting equipment includes armor or a Shield (or both), calculate your AC using the rules in [chapter 6](/sources/dnd/phb-2024/equipment#Armor).
 A class feature might give you a different way to calculate your AC.

 ***Attacks.*** In the Weapons & Damage Cantrips section of the character sheet, write your starting weapons.
-The attack roll bonus for a weapon with which you have proficiency is one of the following unless a weapon’s property says otherwise:
+The attack roll bonus for a weapon with which you have proficiency is one of the following unless a weapon's property says otherwise:

 !!! info ""
     **Melee attack bonus** = Strength modifier + Proficiency Bonus